 6910 Whitmore Lake Road, Brighton, MI 48116, 810-227-6300

 There are two airports close to the show.
 The best and easiest airport is the Flint Bishop (FNT) airport.
 This is a smaller airport, but it’s just so much easier to deal with than Detroit Metro airport (DTW).
 If you can get a flight to Flint (about 45 minutes due north of the show), we recommend that over Detroit Metro (which is about 45 minutes south east.)
 DTW is a huge airport and hard to navigate.
 Flint Bishop is smaller and friendlier, and the security is way easier to deal with.

 The Ann Arbor pinball museum is located on a scenic 10 acres in the countryside north of Ann Arbor in Green Oak Township.
 It’s very relaxed and located on a beautiful piece of natural property.
-The facility is about 10,000 square feet (including the garage areas) with a full pinball restoration shop and of course many games.
+The facility has a full pinball restoration shop and of course many games.
 There’s plenty of parking too.
-There’s even a covered flea market area for those that want to trade pinball parts with other enthusiasts, or just want to relax outside among our apple trees.
 Official address is 8891 Spicer rd, Brighton MI 48116